syscoin/Masternode-Install-Script/README.md

 }
 ```

-- Next we will have to create the masternode.conf file.
+- Next we will have to open the masternode.conf file.
 ```Go to your syscoin folder;

 For WIN